ELA Teaching Strategies: Make Reading Memorable and Magicical

 So, this year, my goal is to create memories and magic for students throughout the reading of The Power of One.

-- Students love music.
+- Students love it when I ask them to connect music to the characters they are reading.
 They could compile a playlist of motivational and “powerful” songs that we can use to create energy during transition times.

 - Students love food.
 Students could snack on suckers, sandwiches, and strawberry milkshakes like Peekay as we read about his time with Hoppie and introduction to the “equalizers.”